najmi-smile/NC-News-API/README.md

 ```$ npm install```

- Enter the following command in your terminal window to run MongoDB:
+ Enter the following command in your terminal window to run Mongo server:

 ```$ mongod```